-Introduction to Computing (0362): This course is an introductory-level course for students new to programming (in python) and computer science.
+TC3 Introduction to Computer Science: This course is an introductory-level course for students new to programming (in python) and computer science.
 In this course, you will learn problem-solving strategies, software design, and the foundations of computer science.
 Not only will this course prepare you for continuing study in computer science, but it will teach you how to think computationally and solve real-world problems, skills that are important to every 21st-century citizen.
-1.0 Unit of Credit.
+Students can earn college credit through Tompkins Community College (1.0 HS credit)

-Prerequisites: A student must have successfully completed Algebra to be eligible for this course.
+Prerequisite: A student must have successfully completed Algebra to be eligible for this course.